Resorting to good wine: The RSM Classic, Sea Island Resort, November 21-24, 2024

 Brandon Boudreau at Newcastle Wine Merchants

 • The owner of JP’s Wine and Spirits made Brian Henderson an offer he couldn’t refuse to help take their wine game to the next level.
 As you might expect, his impact has been immediate and he’s only getting started.
-Early next year he’s planning to add more than 300 new labels.
-Brian explained that he’s been going gangbusters recently with Picpoul de Pinet, a light and super-refreshing white from the French Languedoc coast.
+For example, last year Brian explained that he’s been going gangbusters with Picpoul de Pinet, a light and super-refreshing white from the French Languedoc coast.
 Frankly, I didn’t see that coming, but it’s evidence that there’s plenty of pent up thirst for quality and innovation in the area.
 Unfortunately, you won’t learn a thing from their website, so we heartily recommend you either email or call Brian directly to find out what’s up.
 In his spare time Brian is a kayak guide and hiking enthusiast.
 Despite his exalted wine credentials, he couldn’t be more friendly and down-to-earth.

-• Brandon’s store, Newcastle Wine Merchant, has only been open for nine months as of this writing but he’s already accumulated a devoted local following.
+• Brandon’s store, Newcastle Wine Merchant, is still relatively new and he’s already accumulated a devoted local following.
 He’s what I would describe as a tastemaker, whose combination of knowledge, enthusiasm and access to allocated producers can help steer his clients to exciting discoveries across the price/value spectrum.
 In his own words, his goal is to help people discover “the best kept secrets of the wine world.”
 Despite the fact that his wines may be unfamiliar to many, he’s committed to the idea that buying them should never be intimidating.
-Again, the website isn’t much more than a billboard with some Instagram photos, so by all means drop in or get in touch.
+Unfortunately a recent visit to the website showed a distressing number of great bottles out of stock, but this could just be temporary so don’t let it throw you.

 • The Bubble Bar at Two Friends is curated by another certified sommelier and wine educator, Ruth Ryberg.
 The unique concept is a wine store and wine bar inside a boutique/gift shop.
 More than 500 wines are available, many from small, artisanal producers with a sustainable/organic orientation.
 French wines and a selection of 80 champagnes and sparkling wines provide focus.
 Prices look very fair, especially since you can carry a bottle right to the wine bar without any additional corkage (yay!).
 But if you’re in the mood there are also some thoughtful, relatively affordable splurges like Auguste Clape Cornas or 2016 Chateau Talbot.